bart747/bart747/_posts/2016-03-08-payment-UI-friction.md

 To remind an user about things like return policy, transaction safety and shipping time.

-It'll be another friction reducer.
 Even if you did that earlier in the process, it's sometimes good to repeat yourself.
 Especially when it's about user's money or privacy.

+It will make the process appear safer.
+There will be less users moving step or two back to just in case check data again.